cblevins/sp23-dig-stud/_pages/schedule.md

 ### Mon., Mar.
 6: Media Project Presentations
 - Perusall:
 	- Valerie Pennington, ["Making Slides that Don't Suck"](https://www.youtube.com/watch?v=0_WFRIdsoEc) (17 min. video)
-- Prepare a [5-minute presentation with accompanying slides of your media project]({{site.baseurl/assignments/media-project/) to deliver to your classmates in person
+- Prepare a 5-minute presentation with accompanying slides on the [topic of your media project]({{site.baseurl}}/assignments/media-project)
 - In Class:
 	- In-class presentations on the topic of your media project